 The company that made your phone uses these patches to send an update out to you.

 These changes have been released to the people making Android phones for at least 30 days, but Google can't force anyone to deliver them to you.
 If you're using a phone from Samsung, LG, or anyone besides Google, you'll need to wait for them to send an update and shouldn't try to flash any of the above files.
 It might have already happened, as OEMs can send out the patch before the deadline Google must adhere to so that the exploits aren't publicized.

 Of course, Google has safety checks in place to prevent any problems on your phone because of any security exploits.
 Verify Apps and SafetyNet are at work anytime you add an app to your phone, and seamless updates to Google Play Services will keep them up to date regardless of any hold up from a manufacturer or carrier.
 Details and incident numbers can be found in the yearly Android Security Review (.pdf file).

 - Android Framework and system libraries have had issues addressed.

 - Several updates were addressed and pushed into the main kernel codebase.

-- Qualcomm and MediaTek have addressed Android-specific vulnerabilities in their processor packages.
+- Qualcomm has addressed Android-specific vulnerabilities and camera improvements in its processor package.

 We may earn a commission for purchases using our links.
 Learn more.